Texas AP high school football poll

 |10

-Others receiving votes: Euless Trinity 17.
-DeSoto 15.
+Others receiving votes: Euless Trinity 18.
 Cedar Hill 7.
 Cypress Ranch 6.
-Klein Collins 4.
-Temple 2.
-Austin Vandegrift 1.
+Klein Collins 5.
+South Grand Prairie 3.
+Temple 3.
+Austin Vandegrift 2.
 Humble Atascocita 1.

 |Class 5A